 2019 – Present

-Our mission is to merge student passion for environmentalism with their interest in data science in order to cultivate a new perspective as they embark to tackle issues of sustainability in their professional or personal lives.
-Along the way, we will produce results that have a tangible effect on UChicago and the community at large.
+Our mission is to merge students' passion for environmentalism with their interest in data science in order to develop skills and use empirical data to tackle issues of sustainability.
+Using this analytical perspective and skillset, we aim to produce results that have a tangible impact on UChicago and the community at large.

 Environmental Frontiers Data Transparency